ufal/npfl129/exam/questions.md

 #### Questions@:, Lecture 10 Questions

-1. Explain what are the main differences between random forests and gradient boosted decision trees.
+1. Explain the main differences between random forests and gradient-boosted decision trees.
 [5]

-1. Explain the intuition for second order optimization either using Newton's root finding method or using Taylor expansions.
+1. Explain the intuition for second-order optimization using Newton's root-finding method or Taylor expansions.
 [10]

-1. Write down the loss function which we optimize in gradient boosted decision trees during the construction of $t^\mathrm{th}$ tree.
-Then define $g_i$ and $h_i$ and show the value $w_\mathcal{T}$ of optimal prediction in node $\mathcal{T}$ and the criterion used during node splitting.
+1. Write down the loss function that we optimize in gradient-boosted decision trees while constructing $t^\mathrm{}$ tree.
+Then, define $g_i$ and $h_i$ and show the value $w_\mathcal{T}$ of optimal prediction in node $\mathcal{T}$ and the criterion used during node splitting.
 [20]

 1. For a $K$-class classification, describe how to perform prediction with a gradient boosted decision tree trained for $T$ time steps (how the individual trees perform prediction and how are the $K \cdot T$ trees combined to produce the predicted categorical distribution).
 [10]

-1. What type of data are gradient boosted decision trees good for as opposed to multilayer perceptron?
+1. What type of data are gradient boosted decision trees suitable for as opposed to multilayer perceptron?
 Explain the intuition why it is the case.
 [5]

 #### Questions@:, Lecture 11 Questions